slamice/wri/fiction/hipsters/first-draft/ch06 - Andy crack fight.md

 ----

+I walked to the bus stop and found Andy standing there, checking his nonexistant watch.

 Andy surveyed the death in the landscape.
 The people there moved but they went unnoticed, as if they were just a part of the old buildings flailing or coming loose.
 We stood at the bus stop in silence except for Andy's loud hacking coughs.

 He gave me an eye, and asked me to care.
 "Where's the bus?
 Where will it take us?"